alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Input data is Apex-Defined attribute is now persistent
 -   The number of pre-selected rows will now not exceed the maximum number of records to be displayed attribute value
 -   Don't require the key field to be explicitly listed in the Column Edits attribute for Apex Defined Objects
+-   Clear Selection button will no longer appear on single row tables when Disallow row selection is checked

 ## 02/27/21 -  Eric Smith -    Version 3.0.10
 **Updates:**